 The examination of a shipment, or partial delivery to the consignee of C.O.D. shipments.

-Accidents, breakdowns, bad condition of the roads, or other cause beyond the control of the carrier.
+Accidents, breakdowns, bad conditions of the roads, or other causes beyond the control of the carrier.

 Delivery at a non-agency destination or closed station, under instructions of the shipper.

-Difference in weight or quantity caused by shrinkage, leakage, or evaporation.
+The difference in weight or quantity is caused by shrinkage, leakage, or evaporation.
 The death, injury, or escape of live express.

 Loss or damage to express shipments that contain undisclosed prohibited items.

-Shipments with a longest side greater than 48 inches or with more than five (5) pieces will have additional transit time.
+Shipments with the longest side greater than 48 inches or with more than five (5) pieces will have additional transit time.
 Check here for transit time by service level and distance.

 In consideration of the rate charged for carrying said property, which is dependent upon its value and is based upon a released valuation, the carriers shall not be liable for more than one hundred dollars ($100), unless a greater value is declared by the shipper at the time of shipment.
 In no event shall the carriers be liable for more than the actual damages sustained.